mobilecoinofficial/forest/README.md

 - `MNEMONIC`: account to import for full-service.
 Not Secure.
 - `SIGNAL`: which signal client to use. can be 'signal-cli' or 'auxin-cli'.
 Defaults to auxin.
 - `ROOT_DIR`: specify the directory where the data file is stored, as well as where the signal-cli executable is.
 Defaults to `/tmp/local-signal` if DOWNLOAD, `/app` if running on fly, and `.` otherwise
-- `SIGNAL_CLI_PATH`: specify where the signal-cli executable is if it is not in ROOT_DIR.
+- `SIGNAL_PATH`: specify where the signal client executable is if it is not in ROOT_DIR.
 - `LOGLEVEL`: what log level to use for console logs (DEBUG, INFO, WARNING, ERROR).
 Defaults to DEBUG
 - `TYPO_THRESHOLD`: maximum normalized Levenshtein edit distance for typo correction.
 0 is only exact matches, 1 is any match.
 Default: 0.3
 - `SIGNAL_CLI_PATH`: path to executable to use. useful for running signal-cli with graalvm tracing agent